witwit/ws/README.md

 # Config

 The ws specific config must be set in the `package.json` in a `"ws"` property.
-You can see an example for this [here](https://github.com/Mercateo/ws/blob/c9324980c8fc097879741901c7d788a4a44ed25a/examples/node-ts/package.json#L9).
+You can see multiple examples in the [`examples/`](examples) directory.
 The only mandatory setting is the `type` which must be either `"spa"`, `"browser"`, `"node"` or `"electron"`.
-You can see all your possible configurations [here](https://github.com/Mercateo/ws/blob/1f9b7fc9b842f9021372eb516e860f3ce59e9c55/src/project.ts#L123).
+You can see all your possible configurations [here](src/project.ts).

 If you want to write a TypeScript-based project, you need to create a [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) as well.

+# `ws.config.js`

+We have a _highly_ experimental feature to modify our webpack config.
+This should be used mainly for tests and experiments or _if you know what you're doing_.
+You can see an example [here](examples/browser-ts-react/ws.config.js). _Don't_ treat this as a stable feature..

 # Limits

 Support for libs is currently limited by webpack.
 E.g. it not possible to output ES6 modules _without_ informations about loaders.
 You can follow [this issue](https://github.com/webpack/webpack/issues/2933) for example.

-i18n support is not optimal.
-It is quite hacky as we need to copy some assets here and there to avoid using a multi-compiler config fro mwebpack, which is _really_ slow and leads to OoM issue in larger projects.
-You can read about some of the problems [here](https://github.com/donaldpipowitch/webpack-i18n-example).